helly25/proto/README.md

 This package contains a collection of utilities around Google's [Protocolbuffer](https://github.com/protocolbuffers/protobuf).
 The functions offered in this packages are widely used across Google's C++ code base and have saved tens of thousands of engineering hours.
+Some of these functons were originally implemented by the author and later re-implemented or cloned (see below).

+The project works with Google's proto library version 27, 28, 29 and 30.
+Packages are available at [Bazel Central Registry](https://registry.bazel.build/modules/helly25_proto) and [Github](https://github.com/helly25/proto/releases).

 [![Test](https://github.com/helly25/proto/actions/workflows/main.yml/badge.svg)](https://github.com/helly25/proto/actions/workflows/main.yml)